cloudControl/documentation/Guides/dotCloud-cloudControl migration/Converting dotcloud.yml.md

 service names on dotCloud are fairly arbitrary, on cloudControl there is one magic name, `web`.

-**A service with the name `web` will be the one* service which gets HTTP traffic.**
+**A service with the name `web` will be the one service which gets HTTP traffic.** See the *ports* section below for more information.

-Names for other services can be arbitrary.
+Names for other (non-http) services can be arbitrary.

 ## type: Very Different on cloudControl